Interactive Investor vs Vanguard: fees and features compared

 Interactive Investor vs Vanguard - fees

 Vanguard's flat fee of 0.15%, which is capped at £375 for accounts over £250,000, make it one of the best-value options in the market.
-It is, however, even cheaper to invest in Vanguard funds through Interactive Investor if you are investing more than £96,000 in either an ISA or GIA.
+That being said, from January 2025 it will introduce a minimum monthly fee of £4 per month for its self-managed products.
+Due to its flat-fee pricing structure, it is cheaper to invest in Vanguard funds through Interactive Investor if you are investing more than £96,000 in either an ISA or GIA or £104,000 in a SIPP.
 You will also benefit from much greater investment choice rather than being limited solely to Vanguard's own funds.

 We explain this in more detail in our independent Vanguard review.